-Few watch companies have the kind of heritage or history that Seiko has with diving.
-For 55 years now, the Japanese brand has built a reputation for making sturdy, purpose-built diver’s watches that are affordable and practical and with a cult following among watch aficionados.
-As part of its celebrations to mark the 55th anniversary of its first dive watch – the legendary 62MAS – the Japanese brand has unveiled four new watches to mark this milestone year
+Few watch companies have the history that Seiko has with diving.
+For 55 years now, the Japanese brand has built a reputation for making sturdy, purpose-built diver’s watches that are affordable and practical.
+It's no surprise that Seiko has a cult following among watch aficionados.
+To mark the 55th anniversary of its first dive watch – the Ref.
+6217-8000/1 '62MAS' – the Japanese brand has unveiled four new watches.

-The first three form a trilogy of vintage re-issues, using the Ref.
-62MAS 6217 (the first Seiko diver from 1965), the hi-beat Ref.
-6215 from 1968, and the legendary Ref.
+The first three form a trilogy of vintage re-issues, using the 62MAS , the hi-beat Ref.
+6215 from 1968, and the Ref.
 6159 “Grandfather Tuna” as base designs.
 All three models are cased in a brand new steel alloy material produced by the brand dubbed “Ever-Bright Steel.”
 These three historical references are some of the most popular designs produced by Seiko in its history, with each having been re-issued in its own right at different points over the past few years.
 The reissues themselves have been extremely popular and successful, so it’s no surprise the brand is using them again now to celebrate another anniversary as well as to showcase a new material.

 Ever-Bright Steel is more corrosive resistant than the 316L surgical-grade steel alloy commonly used in luxury watches

 REF.
-SLA037: This 1965 Diver’s Re-creation is a re-issue of the vintage 62MAS ref.
-6217; it is actually an evolution of the SLA017 model that was issued in 2017.
-This model uses a 39.9-mm brushed “Ever-Brilliant Steel” case, with a large screw-down crown at 3 o’clock, and featuring a black 60-minute unidirectional diving bezel to outline the face.
+SLA037: This 1965 Diver’s Re-creation is a re-issue of the vintage 62MAS (Ref.
+6217-8000/1).
+It is actually an evolution of the SLA017 model that was issued in 2017.
+This model uses a 39.9-mm brushed “Ever-Brilliant Steel” case, with a large screw-down crown at 3 o’clock, and features a black 60-minute unidirectional diving bezel.
 The case is depth-rated to 200 meters and features a solid caseback.
 The blue-grey dial of the watch is protected by a vintage-style “box-shaped” sapphire crystal meant to recall the acrylic used in such models historically.

-REF: SLA039: This is a re-issue is the 1968 Professional Diver’s 300m Re-creation, which uses the historical Hi-Beat ref.
-6215 as its direct inspiration.
-Also cased in Ever-Brilliant Steel, one has a screw-down crown is at 4:30 and a monocoque case construction.
-The case width is 44.8-mm and is fitted with a black unidirectional 60-minute diving bezel.
-It is worth mentioning here that this watch is an evolution of the GPHG-Award winning SLA025 from 2018, which was a recreation of Seiko’s first high beat 300 meters diver’s watch too.
+REF: SLA039: This is a re-issue of the Hi-Beat Ref.
+6519-7000 from 1968, Seiko's first professional-spec diver’s watch with a 300-meter water resistance.
+Also cased in Ever-Brilliant Steel, a screw-down crown is placed at 4:30, the monocoque case is 44.8-mm wide and is fitted with a black unidirectional 60-minute diving bezel.
+It is worth mentioning here that this watch is an evolution of the GPHG-Award winning SLA025 from 2018.

 On the edge of the dial is a slightly angled outer white minute ring, with applied circle and rectangular hour markers and another 3 o’clock date window.
-Passing over the dial are two Super-LumiNova-filled sword hands, with the 6215’s iconic red-dot seconds hand accompanying them.
+Passing over the dial are two Super-LumiNova-filled sword hands, with the original's iconic red-dot seconds hand accompanying them.
 The same 8L55 self-winding caliber as in the previous model beats inside.
-Limited to 1,100 pieces, it will retail at $6,800.
+Limited to 1,100 pieces, it will retail at AED25,800.